elip12/psl-gwas/README.md

 ## Acknowledgements
 Thanks to the UCSC LINQS Lab and the UCSC Camps lab.

-## Disclaimer
+## License
-This project is open-source.
-There is no license as of yet.
+This project is licensed under the [Apache 2.0 license](http://www.apache.org/licenses/LICENSE-2.0).